 Water cleans us, makes our coffee, we’re made of it, and therefore can’t live without it.

 Throughout the relining process, water restrictions are not quite as stringent as you may think.
-In the majority of cases, water restrictions will only start at 9 am, giving you and the family time to get properly prepared for your day and go through your morning routine without disruption.
+In the majority of cases, water restrictions will only start at 9 am, giving you and the family time to get properly prepared for your day and go through your morning routine.
 Then, once we get started, you can still use the taps so long as nothing goes down the sink, so coffee is a go!
 Most importantly, restrictions only apply during work hours, once we’ve left the site, it is business as usual.

 This is one of many common concerns when considering a relining solution.
 If you have any queries, concerns or you simply want to chat, give us a call anytime and we will run you through the ins and outs.